soumyadeep-p/CodingWeek-Task/README.md

 # About me
 ## Hello, I am Soumyadeep Paul.
 Currently doing coding club tasks and hoping to learn new things!!!

+## I like open source because it gives you more opportunities to develop yourself in software development